-- 1 Maintain at least 1 PSA on the Coalition's stormwater website annually to educate the public about water quality Goal Met; 4 PSAs posted on stormwater quality website.
+1 Maintain at least 1 PSA on the Coalition's stormwater website annually to educate the public about water quality Goal Met; 4 PSAs posted on stormwater quality website.
 1 Post a copy of the SWMP on the Coalition's stormwater website no later than 30 days after the TCEQ approval date Goal Met; a copy of the SWMP was posted on the stormwater website within 30 days of the TCEQ approval date.
-1 Annually post a copy of the most recent annual report on the stormwater website no later than 30 days after the due date Goal Met; annual report for FY 2020 was posted on stormwater website within 30 days of the due date.
-1 Conduct annual review of SWMP and perform any necessary updates Goal Met; SWMP review conducted on 5/25/2021.
-1 Conduct at least 1 public meeting per permit term Not Due Yet 1 Develop or post on the stormwater website at least 2 types of materials/media per year that informs the public about reporting stormwater quality concerns Goal Met; 2 types of brochures and stormwater quality website were made available.
-1 Comply with TCEQ public notice requirements for the TXR040000 permit renewal process Not Due Yet 1 Maintain and make available annually a stormwater quality website Goal Met; website updates/maintenance was conducted on 8/25/2020.
+1 Annually post a copy of the most recent annual report on the stormwater website no later than 30 days after the due date Goal Met; annual report for FY 2023 was posted on stormwater website within 30 days of the due date.
+1 Conduct annual review of SWMP and perform any necessary updates Goal Met; SWMP review conducted on 6/09/2023.
+1 Conduct at least 1 public meeting and/or involvement session per permit term Goal Met; virtual public involvement session was conducted from July 1, 2022 - July 31, 2022.
+1 Develop or post on the stormwater website at least 2 types of materials/media per year that informs the public about reporting stormwater quality concerns Goal Met; 2 types of brochures and stormwater quality website were made available.
+1 Comply with TCEQ public notice requirements for the TXR040000 permit renewal process Goal Met; TCEQ public notice requirements were met for the current permit term.
+1 Maintain and make available annually a stormwater quality website Goal Met; website updates/maintenance was conducted on 9/05/2023.

 1 Maintain collection of education materials on the stormwater quality website annually for local community organizations to view Goal Met; a collection of educational materials is kept on the stormwater quality website and available for local community organizations to view at www.txms4.com/aliana .
-2 Conduct at least 1 map review per permit term Not Due Yet 2 Screen 20% of the outfalls within the urbanized area annually Goal Met; 28 outfalls were mapped/screened while inspecting 20% of the MS4 area during the reporting period.
-2 Maintain standard operating procedures in effect annually Goal Met; zero illicit discharges were identified during the reporting period, however standard operating procedures are in place for reporting/eliminating illicit discharges.
-2 Conduct training at least once per permit term Not Due Yet 2 Maintain IDDE standard operating procedures in effect annually Goal Met; IDDE procedures have been developed and are currently being implemented.
+2 Conduct at least 1 map review per permit term Goal Met; MS4 outfall map review conducted on 2/12/2024.
+2 Inspect 20% of the permittee-owned outfalls within the urbanized area annually Goal Met; 15 outfalls out of 74 were inspected (20%).
+2 Annually conduct 1 review of the regulatory mechanisms and perform any necessary updates Goal Met; annual review of regulatory mechanisms (standard operating procedures) was conducted on 6/09/23.
+2 Conduct training for at least 80% of the permittees' MS4 staff once per permit term Goal Met; employee training was conducted for at least 80% of the MS4 field staff during the current permit term.
+2 Annually conduct 1 review of the IDDE standard operating procedures and perform any necessary updates Goal Met; annual review of the IDDE procedures was conducted on 6/09/2023.
 2 Develop or post on the stormwater website at least 2 types of media and/or materials annually to help facilitate public reporting of stormwater quality issues Goal Met; 2 types of brochures and stormwater quality website were made available.